-2008 – 2009: Cadiz begins developing a new, smaller project focused on better managing the groundwater aquifer system and eliminating impacts by using a nearby railroad’s existing right-of-way instead of constructing its primary conveyance pipeline on federal land.
-As part of a lease with the Arizona & California Railroad Company (ARZC), Cadiz agrees to contribute water for fire suppression, generate power and create other benefits for the railroad along the right-of-way.
+2008 – 2009: Cadiz begins developing a water project focused on better managing the groundwater aquifer system in the Cadiz Valley.
+As part of a lease with the Arizona & California Railroad Company (ARZC), Cadiz will reduce potential for environmental impacts by using ARZC’s existing right-of-way instead of constructing its primary conveyance pipeline on federal land.
+In accordance with the lease, Cadiz agrees to contribute water for fire suppression, generate power and create other benefits for the ARZC along the right-of-way.

 January 2009: The U.S. Department of the Interior (DOI) opines that the pipeline would be within the scope of the existing ARZC right-of-way and no federal permits would be required for the Project.

 May 2009: Cadiz enters into a Green Compact with the Natural Heritage Institute pledging to preserve lands, restore ecosystems, manage the aquifer system sustainably, and explore solar power production.

 February 2010: Engineering firm CH2M releases results of an 18-month, peer-reviewed study measuring the vast scale and productivity of the Cadiz aquifer system and surrounding watershed.
 The study is based on new and independent field work and a new U.S. Geological Survey computer model of the desert’s hydrology, and it confirms that the Cadiz Valley aquifer system contains 17 to 34 million acre-feet of water in storage and is naturally recharging at 32,500 acre-feet per year.

 February 2011: Santa Margarita Water District (SMWD) – Cadiz’s partner agency – formally begins the Project’s environmental review process in accordance with the California Environmental Quality Act, the most stringent environmental law in the nation.